 With the Jelly, a few apps can drain that battery down at a pretty fast clip.

-battery life, and I've never had the Jelly go dead on me before I was ready to recharge it anyway.
+However, because the small size makes some apps hard to use, it's pretty easy to ration my use of battery life, and I've never had the Jelly go dead on me before I was ready to recharge it anyway.

 Just don't leave it overnight without recharging it.

 You can find the Jelly at www.unihertz.com.
 Jelly isn't tied to -- or offered by -- any of the standard mobile phone services, and when I went to my longtime carrier, Verizon, it turned out that their phone protocols don't work with the Jelly.

 The helpful sales rep at Verizon told me that AT&T and T-Mobile both used the same protocol as the Jelly.